VivekNikam21/Ajaia-Technical-Project-Manager-Assessment/README.md

 **On auto-reassignment.** The honest answer is no for September 8, and here is what I can do instead.

-Right now the tool reads, scores, and routes — it recommends.
+Right now the tool reads, scores, and routes.
+It recommends.
 Auto-reassignment makes it act: writing a tender back into FreightWorks, choosing the backup carrier, handling that carrier declining, and unwinding a reassignment made in error.
 If it chooses wrong, freight has already moved on the wrong carrier and your dispatcher finds out afterward.
 Doing that properly in three weeks would mean cutting test time on what the board is already expecting on the 8th, and I am not willing to trade your committed deliverable for a new one.

 What I can ship by September 8 is one-click reassign.
 On a missed pickup, the tool identifies the backup carrier from your existing rules, pre-fills it, and gives the dispatcher a single confirm button.
 Your dispatcher keeps the decision and gets most of the speed.
 It is about a day of work and it fits inside the current scope.

 It also sets up the thing your COO actually asked for.
 Every confirm and every override is logged, so thirty days after go-live I can show you how often a dispatcher changed the pre-selected carrier.
 If that number is very low, full automation becomes a small change backed by your own dispatchers' behavior rather than a decision made under deadline.
 That is a better conversation with your COO than either yes or no is today.

-**Also this week.** Priya caught a duplicate-routing risk in her own code review before it merged — under a specific failure sequence the same exception could have been pushed to a dispatcher twice.
+**Also this week.** Priya caught a duplicate-routing risk in her own code review before it merged.
+Under a specific failure sequence, the same exception could have been pushed to a dispatcher twice.
 It never reached your environment and it is fixed this week.
 I mention it because you should have a sense of what our review catches, not only what it misses.

 I am also sending invites today for the routing-rules review with your three terminal leads.
 I need that hour to happen by Friday August 28 so there is room to act on whatever comes out of it before go-live.
 If getting three calendars aligned is easier from your side, tell me and I will hand it to you.